SpikeHimself/XPortal/XPortal/PrePackage/README.md

 ## Improvements over AnyPortal

 As mentioned earlier, XPortal is a rewrite of the popular AnyPortal mod.
 Most players won't necessarily notice much difference, bar a few bugfixes.
-Under the hood, though, XPortal takes a completely different approach to portal updates.
+Under the hood, though, XPortal takes a completely different approach to portal management.
 Also, the UI was completely overhauled.

 Here are the most prominent changes: